Lying Leg Cross

 Lying Leg Cross Instructions

-- Cross your right ankle over your left knee, creating a figure four shape with your legs.
+- Cross your right leg over your left leg.

 Lying Leg Cross Form & Visual